autamus/docs/user-guide/create-automated-build.md

 ```

 For more examples of logging in to different registries, see the [login action](https://github.com/docker/login-action).
-The environment section will need to be changed in `build.yaml` and `deploy.yaml`,
-while the login section is only present in `deploy.yaml`.
+If you have any questions please don't hesitate to [open an issue](https://github.com/autamus/container-builder-template/issues).

 #### Container Names

 To tell the workflows which Dockerfiles to build, and what tags to use, you
 should define a list of `dockerfile` in the matrix.
-This is present in both
-`build.yaml` and `deploy.yaml`.
 For each entry, the first
 item is the relative path from the root of your repository, and the second
 item is the tag to build.